AaronRaff/aaronraff.github.io/src/posts/writing-a-lexer-in-go.md

 # What is a lexer?

 A lexer, which is also sometimes referred to as a scanner, reads a source program and converts the input into what is known as a token stream.
 This is a very important step in compilation since these tokens are used by the parser to create an AST (Abstract Syntax Tree).
 If you are unfamiliar with parsers and ASTs, don’t worry!
 This post is going to focus only on building a lexer.
-If you are interested in learning how to write a parser in Go, let me know down in the comments!

 # A lexer in action